dragonflyoss/Dragonfly/FAQ.md

 "registry-mirrors": ["http://127.0.0.1:65001"]
 ```

+With updating the configuration, request `docker pull mysql:5.6` will be sent to dfdaemon, while request `docker pull a.b.com/mysql:5.6` will not be sent to dfdaemon.
+Because docker engine only deals official images from docker hub to take advantages of registry mirror.
+However, if you set `--registry a.b.com` in dfdaemon, and send a request `docker pull mysql:5.6`, dfdaemon will proxy the request and distribute image `mysql:5.6` from registry `a.b.com`.

 > Note: please remember restarting container engine after updating configuration.

+## Can I set HTTP_PROXY to be dfdaemon address?

+Yes, HTTP_PROXY is used to proxy every request from docker engine, including requests `docker login`, `docker pull` and `docker push`.
+Once it is configured, the influenced parts could be expanded much more widely.
+Dragonfly's feature is only taking effect on `docker pull`.
+Thus every `docker pull` request will be sent to dfdaemon, no matter it is an official image from docker hub or from a third-party registry.
+However, everyone should keep in mind one point that even if user wish to pull image `a.b.com/mysql:5.6` from registry `a.b.com`, dfdaemon will pull the image `mysql:5.6` from the configured registry address of dfdaemon, such as `c.d.com`.
+As a result, user pulled image `mysql:5.6` from `c.d.com` rather than `a.b.com`.

+In addition, with `HTTP_PROXY` enabled, Dragonfly only supports protocol scheme `HTTP`. `HTTPs` will never be supported then.

 ## Do we support HA of supernode in Dragonfly